 “If we picture ourselves performing in a certain manner, it is nearly the same as the actual performance.
 Mental practice helps to make perfect.” – Psycho-Cybernetics, Page 35

-One thing that helps me is to think about what it looks like when I’ve achieved whatever goal I’m going for.
-The clearer you can see the goal, the better your subconscious mind can work.
+When I am visualizing my goals, it helps me to think about what it looks like when I’ve actually achieved whatever goal I was chasing.
+How do I feel?
+What does this achievement mean for me?
+How do I utilize this success towards the pursuit of the next goal?
+The clearer you can see the goal, the better your subconscious mind can work towards achieving it.

 3. Take the first step (even if it’s small)